FourjsGenero/ex_push_notification/README.md

 * Setup GST Android SDK environment
 * Enable the pushdemo_android packaging rules
 * Build all
-* Install the APK created in
+* Install the APK created in the build/packages directory

 ### Build the server programs